-While each of these materials offers a distinct look, it could be hard to decide which one is the best option for you.
-Decisions related to buying prescribed glasses should be taken while keeping your lifestyle and vision needs in mind.
+While each material offers a distinct look, it could be hard to decide which one is the best option for you.
+Decisions related to buying prescription glasses should be taken while keeping your lifestyle and vision needs in mind.
+If you’re a first-time glasses buyer or looking for a change, you don’t have to navigate between different options.
+We’ll tell you about the various frame materials out there and what they have to offer so you are prepared when buying glasses.

 Metal Frames